"The skills I learned while in the Women and Gender Studies program have been invaluable in my short time in the workplace and in my lifestyle."

-"Cultural Anthropology depends a lot on critical evaluations of hierarchy, inequality, and hegemonic assumptions, and through my minor I learned to look at the world through a critical lens that turns popular cultural beliefs about the cultural construction of sex and gender upside down," she says.
+"Cultural Anthropology depends a lot on critical evaluations of hierarchy, inequality and hegemonic assumptions, and though my minor I learned to look at the world through a critical lens that turns popular cultural beliefs about the cultural construction of sex and gender upside down," she says.

 "Women and Gender Studies program has allowed me to take classes over a variety of subject areas."